Skip to content

 Configuration reference

-LinkMesh has three onboarding paths (managed agent, Standards-Alloy, Standards-otelcol) and each leaves a different set of files on the host.
+A collector runs one of two runtimes — Grafana Alloy (config via remotecfg) or otelcol-contrib (config via OpAMP) — and each leaves a different set of files on the host.
+The optional linkmesh-agent onboarding helper, when present, leaves its own files too.
 This page lists every location that matters — what owns it, when to touch it, and when to leave it alone.
 The server’s own storage and database configuration is further down.

 Source-of-truth model